-As discussed above, a CR generally provides continued budget authority based on the amount of budget authority that was made available for the previous fiscal year.
-As shown in Table 1, the Defense Department request for discretionary funding in FY2017 was \$523.9 billion compared to the FY2016 enacted level of \$521.7 billion.
-The OCO request for FY2017 (\$58.8 billion) is relatively close to the FY2016 enacted level (\$58.6 billion).
-While these requested increases seem comparatively small (0.4% and 0.3% respectively), the variance in FY2016 enacted and FY2017 requested amounts by appropriation account may be significant under a CR.
+As shown in Table 1, the Defense Department request for discretionary funding in FY2017 was \$523.9 billion.
+The CR funds DOD at the rate of \$519.1 billion (99.504% of the FY2016 enacted level).
+The OCO request for FY2017 (\$58.8 billion) is relatively close to the CR level (\$58.3 billion).
+In comparing the FY2017 request to the CR level, the reduction in funding may appear slight.
+However, the variance in CR funding levels and the FY2017 requested amounts by appropriation account may be significant.

-For example, DOD is seeking an \$8.4 billion increase in Operation and Maintenance (O&M) funding from FY2016 to FY2017 (see Table 1).
+For example, DOD is seeking \$205.9 billion - an \$8.4 billion increase - in Operation and Maintenance (O&M) funding from FY2016 to FY2017 (see Table 1).
 O&M appropriations fund critical readiness functions such as individual, unit, and collective training, flying hours, ship steaming days, depot maintenance, and civilian personnel pay.
-Holding DOD to the FY2016 enacted level could result in reductions in expenditures on military readiness activities.
-However, it should be noted that, in the absence of a specific anomaly, potential readiness risks could likely be mitigated under a short-term CR by prioritizing allocation of resources to those units with critical missions or that are next to deploy.
+The CR funding level (\$196.5) billion) could result in reductions in planned expenditures on military readiness activities.
+However, it should be noted that potential readiness risks could be mitigated under a short-term CR by giving priority to those units with critical missions or that are next to deploy.
+Conversely, the CR makes available 7.4% more funding for procurement activities than was requested in the FY2017 budget.